18F/18f.gsa.gov/_posts/2016-07-26-buying-better-digital-products-part-2-setting-the-product-vision-and-strategy.md

 below, we recommend you have a skilled facilitator lead the session to avoid leadership by consensus.

-If youre interested in facilitating on your own or want to see how we did it, [here is the presentation used in this inception workshop](https://github.com/18F/digitalaccelerator/blob/18f-pages/assets/workshop-day-two.pdf).
+If you're interested in facilitating on your own or want to see how we did it, [here is the presentation used in this inception workshop](https://github.com/18F/digitalaccelerator/blob/18f-pages/assets/workshop-day-two.pdf).

 *“The vision should communicate the essence of the future product in a concise manner and describe a shared goal that provides direction but is